tsdev/spinw/docs/pages/swsym/swsym.position.md

 `tol`
-: Tolerance, distance within two atoms are considered identical, default is 1e-5 lattice unit.
+: Tolerance, distance within two atoms are considered identical, default value is 1e-5 lattice unit.
 Necessary for badly defined atomic positions (when atoms are not exactly on the symmetry element) and to avoid numerical errors.